Ryanair to offer flight transfers in bid for wider appeal

 Jacobs said the logistics of flight connections had been worked out, but did not give details.
 He said integration of IT systems was the only thing holding it back from offering connections to other airlines.

-In January O'Leary said Ryanair hoped to start offering connections to long-haul flights from Norwegian Air Shuttle (NWC.OL) and Aer Lingus (ICAG.L) from May, but Jacobs said that was more likely be from September.
+In January O'Leary said Ryanair hoped to start offering connections to long-haul flights from Norwegian Air Shuttle and Aer Lingus from May, but Jacobs said that was more likely be from September.

 (Writing by Conor Humphries; Editing by David Holmes)